kimjarvis/reemote/docs/source/gettingstarted.rst

     | echo Hello World! | True                 | True                |
     +-------------------+----------------------+---------------------+

-The True under the host localhost Executed indicates that the command was executed.
+The True in the "localhost Executed" column indicates that the command was executed.
-The True under locahost changed indicates that the host was changed.
+The True in the "locahost Changed" changed indicates that the host was changed.
 The host wasn't changed, but all Shell commands are assumed to change values on the host.

 Inventory is a function that describes the hosts on which the execute function in class Hello_world runs.
 In this case its our localhost.
-The yield in execute class in Hello_world describes the action.
+The yield in the execute method of the class in Hello_world describes the action.
 In this case its to echo "hello world".
 When more commands are added they appear as rows in the output table.
 When another host is added to the inventory it will appear as another column.